gRNAde: Geometric Deep Learning for 3D RNA inverse design: Results

 \subsection{Single-state RNA design benchmark}

-We set out to compare gRNAde to Rosetta, a state-of-the-art physically based toolkit for biomolecular modelling and design \citep{leman2020macromolecular}.
+We set out to compare gRNAde to Rosetta, a state-of-the-art physics-based toolkit for biomolecular modelling and design \citep{leman2020macromolecular}.
 We reproduced the benchmark setup from \citet{das2010atomic} for Rosetta's fixed backbone RNA sequence design workflow on 14 RNA structures of interest from the PDB, which mainly includes riboswitches, aptamers, and ribozymes (full listing in \Cref{tab:singlestate}).
 We trained gRNAde on the single-state split detailed in \Cref{sec:expt-setup}, explicitly excluding the 14 RNAs as well as any structurally similar RNAs in order to ensure that we fairly evaluate gRNAde's generalization abilities vs. Rosetta.

-\textbf{gRNAde improves sequence recovery over Rosetta. } In \Cref{fig:singlestate}, we compare gRNAde's native sequence recovery for single-state design with numbers taken from \citet{das2010atomic} for Rosetta and FARNA (a predecessor of Rosetta). gRNAde has higher recovery of 56\% on average compared to 45\% for Rosetta and 32\% for FARNA.
-See Appendix \Cref{tab:singlestate} for full results.
+\textbf{gRNAde improves sequence recovery over Rosetta. } In \Cref{fig:singlestate}, we compare gRNAde's native sequence recovery for single-state design with numbers taken from \citet{das2010atomic} for Rosetta, FARNA (a predecessor of Rosetta), ViennaRNA (the most popular 2D inverse folding method), and RDesign \citep{tan2023hierarchical}.
+RDesign is a concurrent deep learning-based 3D inverse folding model which uses invariant GNN layers and non-autoregressive decoding without sampling; see \Cref{sec:rdesign} for details. gRNAde has higher recovery of 56\% on average compared to 45\% for Rosetta, 32\% for FARNA, 27\% for ViennaRNA, and 43\% for RDesign.